LiveAsynchronousVisualizedArchitecture/lava/README.md

                   It can also store nested tbls, creating a simple way to make trees and compound data structures that are full featured, without having to define new structs or classes.

 Development is made easier through multiple techniques:

+0. The Visualizer
+ - A separate program that reads from a simdb database and draws IdxVerts in an OpenGL window.
+Geometry will update automatically in the visualizer even if changed from another program.
+New keys placed in the database by other programs will show up automatically and absent keys will be culled from the visualizer's list.

 1. A program is composed of message passing nodes and data flow nodes.
 This enables many desirable features:
  - A clear picture of the high level structure of a program along with a way to plan the program structure in a precise way.
  - Truely modular pieces that have that clearly defined inputs and output with no side effects.